 In the UK, Brexit is adding to this concern as the Government is currently focused on its discussions on coming out of the EU and as a result, all UK legislation needs to be reviewed.
 This is likely to slow UK health and safety legislation development for the next 5 years.
 As a result, health and safety implications that new technology brings may not be fully considered or understood.

-The impact on the organization
+The impact on the organisation

 What does this mean for the future of health and safety?

-Organizations will want to be more competitive and therefore health and safety needs to be seen as a business enabler and a key driver for improving the health of workers.
-With variances in health and safety regulation and culture, health and safety professionals need to ensure that risk management takes a positive, holistic approach to raise health and safety standards and they do not rely only on regulation.
+Organisations will want to be more competitive and therefore health and safety needs to be seen as a business enabler and a key driver for improving the health of workers.
+With variances in health and safety regulation and culture, health and safety professionals need to ensure that risk management takes a positive, holistic approach to raising health and safety standards and they do not rely only on regulation.

 In the future health and safety professionals will need to adapt to new ways of working and keeping their professional practice up-to-date is key.